-- housing; bring this topic forward for discussion by the Planning Commission by 2024 - Adopt code changes to create specific and objective findings tied to the development of objective design standards for Architectural Review approval of multi-family and mixed use projects - Providing additional incentives for workforce housing over and above those contained in the provisions of the State Density Bonus - Review of and Amendments to the Mixed Use Overlay Zone: - Periodically update the adaptive reuse program through 2028 to more easily allow the conversion of existing commercial structures to residential uses, including existing legally nonconforming hotels in residential areas - Amend the zoning code to remove constraints that may exist related to the redevelopment of commercial shopping centers into mixed use developments - Review the mixed use overlay zone regulations by 2024 to assess how these regulations have been utilized by projects, and to determine whether further code changes are necessary to encourage housing and meeting housing production targets.
-The City will commit to funding a study with a budget of at least \$250,000 for FY 2024-25 to provide recommendations for potential changes to the mixed use overlay zone - o Based on the results of the mixed use overlay zone study conducted in 2024, the City will further modify the mixed use overlay zone regulations, which could include: - Changes to the mixed use regulations to address barriers to the utilization of the mixed use standards - Increases to density and height on specific sites located within 1⁄4 mile of a major transit stop - Expansions the mixed use overlay zone area to other commercially zoned areas of the City to accommodate any unit shortfalls - Ocity will conduct outreach meetings (community meeting and Planning Commission study sessions) to educate property owners in the Mixed Use Overlay Zone about the regulations, as well as discuss potential changes to the regulations that may further the use of these regulations for projects, starting in 2023 - Amend the mixed use overlay zone regulations related to conversion/adaptive reuse projects to clarify that such projects may calculate density with the use of the minimum unit size of 500 square feet by the end of 2023 - The adaptive reuse projects currently have a target housing unit production of 150 units per year.
-The City will periodically
+Deleted: <#>Create an adaptive reuse program by 2028 to more easily allow the conversion of existing commercial structures to residential uses, including existing legally nonconforming hotels in residential areas.¶ housing; bring this topic forward for discussion by the Planning Commission by 2024 Deleted: .
+0 Adopt code changes to create specific and objective findings tied to the development of objective design standards for Architectural Review approval of multi-family and mixed use projects Providing additional incentives for workforce housing Moved (insertion) [2] and above those contained in the provisions of the State Density Bonus Revie w of and Amendments to the Mixed Use Overlay Zone: 0 Periodically update the adaptive reuse program through 2028 to more easily allow the conversion of existing commercial structures to residential uses, including existing legally nonconforming hotels in residential areas 0 Amend the zoning code to remove constraints that may exist related to the redevelopment of commercial shopping centers into mixed use developments 0 Review the mixed use overlay zone regulations by 2024 to assess how these regulations have been utilized by projects, and to determine whether further code changes are necessary to encourage housing and meeting housing production targets.
+The City will commit to funding a with a budget of at least \$250,000 for EX 2024 25 to prove mixed use projects by early 2024 WIIT a budget of all least \$250,000 for FT 2024-25 to pit recommendations for potential changes to the mixed use overlay zone 0 Based on the results of the mixed use overlay zone study conducted in 2024, the City will further modify the mixed use overlay zone regulations, which could include: Changes to the mixed use regulations to address barriers to the utilization of the mixed use standar Deleted: Increases to density and height on specific Deleted: Timeline: Amend the Zoning Code to include located within 1/4 mile of a major transit stop Financial stransit stop Expansions the mixed use overlay zone area to development standards, including minimum unit sizes for commercially zoned areas of the City all multi-family units, as supported by analysis.
+City will begin studying current multi-family code regulations by 2022 and finish code amendments by 2024 The City will 0 City will conduct outreach meetings (community me amend zoning code standards for mixed use and Planning Commission study sessions) to edu development in 2024, if targets are not met. property owners in the Mixed Use Overlay Zone about the regulations, as well as discuss potential changes to the regulations that may further the use of these regulations for projects, starting in 2023 0 Amend the mixed use overlay zone regulations related to conversion/adaptive reuse projects to clarify that such projects may calculate density with the use of the minimum unit size of 500 square feet by the end of 2023 0 The adaptive reuse projects currently have a target housing unit production of 150 units per year.
+The City will periodically monitor the production progress of adaptive reuse projects every year.